mchanphilly/vscode-bsv/README.md

 ### Future Features

-I'm unlikely to add new features until I find employment, and only then if I'm working in Bluespec.
-Here are some ideas for future features, written in more detail in the [`TODO`](/TODO.md).

 Currently, there isn't much other than syntax highlighting.
 In terms of the possibilities, VS Code provides a significant number of [contribution points](https://code.visualstudio.com/api/references/contribution-points) that allow an extension developer to significantly boost the productivity of their users.

+Here are some ideas for future features, written in more detail in the [`TODO`](/TODO.md).

+#### Language Server

+One thing I've been eyeing is using [Bluespec Compiler](https://github.com/B-Lang-org/bsc) internals with the VS Code [language server extension framework](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) to provide useful information to the developer even before compilation.
+We could embed scheduling information directly into the editor, or implement traditional IDE features like `go-to-definition` or `hover-for-documentation`.

+Writing a high-quality Language Server for Bluespec is my MEng project.
+I'm starting it in Spring 2024 and hoping to get a good enough core where I can begin to take on UROPs in Fall 2024.
+I plan on writing it in Rust due to its community of language server developers.

 #### Snippets

 Yes!
 We're missing many snippets beyond `for` and `if`.
 Send me snippets you want that aren't already in the Snippets section of the [`TODO`](./TODO.md/).

-#### Language Server

-One thing I've been eyeing is using [Bluespec Compiler](https://github.com/B-Lang-org/bsc) internals with the VS Code [language server extension framework](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) to provide useful information to the developer even before compilation.
-We could embed scheduling information directly into the editor.

 ## Background